-Benoit has extensive experience in drafting and negotiating complex TMT contracts, including public procurement and distribution.
+Benoit has extensive experience in drafting and negotiating complex TMT contracts, including public procurement, energy digitalisation and distribution.

 He also has exceptional expertise in counseling clients on issues that require the coordination and integration of a variety of legal solutions, such as intellectual property (IP), information technology, media, sport, competition and telecommunications issues.